NASA Portal

 What happens when my club applies for membership?

-Your application will be reviewed and your club contacts will be notified within four to six weeks of your club's membership status.
+Your application will be acknowledged within a few days.
+Your application will then be reviewed and your club contacts will be notified within two to four weeks of your club membership status.

 When a club becomes a member of the Night Sky Network